 We are led by a Steering Committee representing national, regional, local and community voices and organizations that work on issues of equity, opportunity, affordability, health, culture, and climate resilience.
 This group identifies and sets actionable priorities for our work, in conjunction with site-based and cross-site Community Tables (CT) and Working Groups (WG).

-Our efforts are supported by a network of national partners and funders convened as SPARCC (pronounced “spark,” and an acronym for the Strong Prosperous And Resilient Communities Challenge).
-Besides Chicago, SPARCC is active in another five cities: Atlanta, Denver, the San Francisco Bay Area, Los Angeles, and Memphis.
+Our efforts started in 2027 thanks to the support of a network of national partners and funders convened as SPARCC (pronounced “spark,” and an acronym for the Strong Prosperous And Resilient Communities Challenge).
+Besides Chicago, SPARCC supported another five cities: Atlanta, Denver, the San Francisco Bay Area, Los Angeles, and Memphis.
+SPARCC closed in 2022, leaving a meaningful legacy in all cities, including Chicago.

 Locally, a Leadership Council — composed of key decision makers and investors in Chicago’s built environment — helps advance our systems change agenda.